 With much time on the road away from their families, many wrestlers pull ribs (or practical jokes) on one another to lift the mood.
-These stories capture the interest of fans as they show a side of wrestlers that you otherwise would never see on camera.
+These stories capture fans’ interest as they show a side of wrestlers you would never see on camera.

 Here are 20 of the best stories.
 Some of these pranks are lighthearted, while others are just plain cruel!

 Sean Waltman, also known as X-Pac, was one of the best pranksters in wrestling.
-At one point, X-Pac revealed that Sable was very disliked, stating that she was one of the most unpopular Superstars backstage in wrestling history.
-This was due to the fact that Sable took credit as being the reason RAW would get such high ratings.
+At one point, X-Pac revealed that Sable was very disliked, stating she was among the most unpopular superstars backstage in wrestling history.
+This was apparently because Sable took credit for the reason RAW would get such high ratings.

 During her final show, along with Marc Mero, wrestlers backstage decided to make the two leave with a parting gift.
 An undisclosed wrestler would let out their "waste" in a cup, and just seconds before his music hit against Shane McMahon, X-Pac put it in Sables’ traveling bag.